php-dev-br/laravel-doc-pt-br/collections.md

     // [1, 2]

 > [!WARNING]
-> If the callback never returns `false`, the `takeWhile` method will return all items in the collection.
+> If the callback never returns `false`, the `takeWhile` method will return all
+> items in the collection.

 <a name="method-tap"></a>

 #### `tap()` {.collection-method}

-The `tap` method passes the collection to the given callback, allowing you to "tap" into the collection at a specific point and do something with the items while not affecting the collection itself.
+The `tap` method passes the collection to the given callback, allowing you to " tap" into the collection at a specific point and do something with the items while not affecting the collection itself.
 The collection is then returned by the `tap` method:

     collect([2, 4, 3, 1, 5])
         ->sort()